cdapio/hydrator-plugins/transform-plugins/docs/Normalize-transform.md

     }

-After transformation of Normalize plugin, the output records in Customer-360 table will be:
+After the transformation, the output records in Customer-360 table will be:

     +====================================================================================+
     | ID	      | Attribute Type	| Attribute Value	                       | Date        |